About Tom

 Professor Tom Cooper

 taught ethics and media studies at Emerson College.
 He was a guest scholar at Stanford, Berkeley, the East-West Center and the University of Hawaii during his last sabbatical and at Harvard, Yale, Princeton, Oxford, and Cambridge during the preceding sabbatical.
 The Association for Responsible Communication, which he founded, was nominated for the Nobel Peace Prize.
 Cooper taught at Harvard, where he graduated magna cum laude, and recently served as an “ethics expert” at a United Nations project in Vienna and Athens.
 A former assistant to Marshall McLuhan, he was a consultant to the Elders Project, which involved Nelson Mandela, Kofi Anan and Jimmy Carter.
 Cooper is a playwright with a Ph.D. in theater and media, a union musician who trained at the Royal Conservatory, poet, black belt, blogger and author of eight books and more than two hundred academic and professional articles and reviews.
-His latest book DOING THE RIGHT THING about twelve of the most difficult and influential ethical decisions ever made has just been published and his musical HIGHER!
-HIGHER! is in development at a professional theater.
+His latest book, WISDOM WEAVERS, available via Amazon, is about the two highly perceptive thinkers, Harold Innis and Marshall McLuhan, who first alerted us to the extraordinary, often hidden impact that each communication medium has had upon history, our lives, and our “global village”.
+His musical, “HIGHER!
+HIGHER!” will premiere in October, 2025 at the TAG theater in Honolulu and his previous book, DOING THE RIGHT THING, about twelve of the most difficult and influential ethical decisions ever made, is available to purchase here.

 Some people who inspire me (please click on the arrows)